This guide describes the necessary prerequisites before configuring a storage provider for production.

 - Permanently raise your fd-limit.

 lotus-minerbinary.
-Make sure that you have built Lotus with “Native Filecoin FFI” and exported the following variable to compile FFI to use Cuda if using Nvidia cards.
+Make sure that you have built Lotus with “Native Filecoin FFI”.

 Configure parameters location